Project advisories

 Travel impacts

 The Contractor has altered the roadway and sidewalks to conform with the Phase 2B traffic pattern.
-Work underneath the bridge will require the Cambridge-side arch to be closed to boat traffic.
+Work underneath the bridge will require the Boston-side arch to be closed to boat traffic.
 Periodic closures of the pedestrian underpasses continue.
 Please be aware that either the East or West pedestrian tunnel may be closed during operations; at no time will both underpasses be closed simultaneously.

 Operations